martinhakansson/rtcm-rs/README.md

 rtcm-rs = { version = "0.9.0", default-features=false, features=["msg1001","msg1005"] }
 ```

-- `no_std`: To disable the standard library, make sure to set default-features to false.
+- No standard library: Usage of the standard library is controlled by the feauture `std`, which is defined as a default feature for the library.
+So to disable the standard library, make sure to set default-features to false.
-*Disabling the standard library only has the effect of type RtcmError not implementing the Error trait.
-No dynamic memory allocations are made regardless of whether the standard library is enabled or not*
 ```toml
 rtcm-rs = { version = "0.9.0", default-features=false }
 ```